wp-plugins/wp-ultimate-csv-importer/Readme.txt

 = '''What is a csv importer plugin?''' =

-Csv importer plugin is a tool/plugin that can import your data and records from exported, stored, saved as csv files to your software as useful viewable content to analyze, manage etc. In such way Ultimate CSV importer is a worpdress plugin that imports your off line records or data stored/exported as a csv file into any wordpress post type web content by simple easy mapping feature.
+Csv importer plugin is a tool/plugin that can import your data and records from exported, stored, saved as csv files to your software as useful viewable content to analyse, manage etc. In such way Ultimate CSV importer is a worpdress plugin that imports your off line records or data stored/exported as a csv file into any wordpress post type web content by simple easy mapping feature.

 = '''Why we need CSV import for wordpress?''' =